 10) Start shopping for your trip essentials.

 I recommend creating and checking your travel packing list early.
-This will ensure you have enough time if you need to purchase anything before your trip including clothes, carry on essentials or any travel gear or other essentials.
+This will ensure you have enough time if you need to purchase anything before your trip including clothes, any travel gadgets and gear, long haul flight essentials and other carry on essentials.

 These are my top tips for planning a summer vacation.
 Do you have any other summer vacation planning tips?